Euclid Quick Data Release (Q1). First Euclid statistical study of galaxy mergers and their connection to active galactic

 \section{Introduction}

-Galaxy mergers have long been considered a key driver of galaxy evolution, with the potential to significantly influence the growth and properties of both the host galaxies and their central supermassive black holes \citep[SMBHs;][]{sandersWarmUltraluminousGalaxies1988,marconiLocalSupermassiveBlack2004}.
-Tidal forces during the encounters can lead to gas inflows towards the central regions \citep{barnesTransformationsGalaxiesII1996}, feeding intense nuclear star formation and active galactic nucleus (AGN) activity \citep[e.g.,][]{springelModellingFeedbackStars2005,somervillePhysicalModelsGalaxy2015,blumenthalGoFlowUnderstanding2018a}.
-Consequently, this process can trigger AGN feedback, which could severely affect the evolution of a galaxy, for example, by driving galactic-scale outflows and suppressing or enhancing star formation \citep[e.g.,][]{fabianObservationalEvidenceActive2012,harrisonAGNOutflowsFeedback2018}.
-Therefore, understanding the connection between mergers and AGN is crucial for advancing our knowledge of galaxy evolution and the formation of large-scale structure \citep{alexanderWhatDrivesGrowth2012, heckmanCoevolutionGalaxiesSupermassive2014}.
+Galaxy mergers have long been considered a key driver of galaxy evolution, as they have the potential to significantly influence the growth and properties of both host galaxies and their central supermassive black holes \citep[SMBHs;][]{sandersWarmUltraluminousGalaxies1988,marconiLocalSupermassiveBlack2004}.
+During such encounters, tidal forces can lead to gas inflows towards central regions \citep{barnesTransformationsGalaxiesII1996}, that feed intense nuclear star formation and active galactic nucleus (AGN) activity \citep[e.g.,][]{springelModellingFeedbackStars2005,somervillePhysicalModelsGalaxy2015,blumenthalGoFlowUnderstanding2018}.
+Consequently, this process can trigger AGN feedback, which can severely affect the evolution of a galaxy, for example, by driving galactic-scale outflows and suppressing or enhancing star formation \citep[e.g.,][]{fabianObservationalEvidenceActive2012,harrisonAGNOutflowsFeedback2018}.
+Understanding the connection between mergers and AGN is therefore crucial for advancing our knowledge of galaxy evolution and the formation of large-scale structures \citep{alexanderWhatDrivesGrowth2012, heckmanCoevolutionGalaxiesSupermassive2014}.